4.12 Store data according to the needs of your users

 - This Earth Day, Reduce Your Corporate Carbon Footprint with Data Minimization

-- Optimize logging: Machine-testable
+- Optimized logging:

 Optimize log collection and storage by scheduling backups during low-activity hours, rotating logs appropriately, and using off-site, sustainable providers.- An Engineer’s Checklist of Logging Best Practices